atoato88/simple-hello-go/README.md

 # What is it?
-Super simple hello world with golang
-And this repo contains following:
+Super simple hello world with golang, and this repo contains following:
 - small test
 - Dockerfile sample
 - docker-compose sample